 Among the Maldives snakes, the Pelamis platurus and Hydrophis platurus are the common Pelagic Sea Snakes that you can see while you take up a snorkelling session.
 These are harmless unless disturbed and in warm summers you can see them resting for some time on the beaches.
 Although the snakes are not so common, the two species of harmless endemic snakes namely Ramphotyphlops braminus or Blind Snake and Lycodon aulicus or Wolf Snakes are endemic to Maldives.

 With miles of favourable sea water to thrive, the Sea Turtles like Green Turtle, Leatherback Turtle and Hawksbill Turtle are abundantly found.
 Maldives wildlife conservation bodies have taken up initiatives to keep the placid waters where the turtles swim, clean.
 You can also pay a visit to the injured turtles rescue centre.
 The best time to see turtles is June through November when they lay eggs and with a bit of luck, you can also see the newly hatched turtles heading towards the ocean.
+These creatures are surely one of the most proud ones in wildlife of Maldives!

 The archipelago surrounded by oceans has helped in keeping the growth of the pelagic birds, of which most migrate from the Eurasian region.
 The seasonal Frigatebirds can be seen feeding and snatching food from other smaller birds.
 The White-breasted Waterhens, Common Mynas, House Crows, Pond Herons, Striated Herons, Grey Herons etc. are the common birds listed in Wildlife in Maldives.
 Due to rich resources, the Black-naped Terns, Saunder’s Tern, Sandpiper as well as Addu Atoll’s Fairy Terns, White-tailed Tropicbird and Audubon’s Shearwater are also seen around the shore.